Implementing backjumping by throw/1 and catch/3 of Prolog: Final comments

-\paragraph{Conclusions}
+\paragraph{Related work.} For the work of \citeN{DBLP:journals/tplp/Bruynooghe04}, see the previous section. \citeN{DBLP:journals/tplp/RobbinsKH21} present a non-trivial example of using Prolog exception handling to implement backjumping.
+(The main example is preceded by a simple introductory one.)
+The program is a SAT solver with conflict-driven clause learning.
+A learned clause determines the target of a backjump.
+There is no plain backtracking.
+The program keeps the learned clauses in the Prolog database, to preserve them during backjumping.
+Prolog coroutining is is employed in a fundamental way.
+The program is rather complicated, it seems impossible to view it as some initial program with added backjumping.
+To understand it one has to reason about the details of the operational semantics.

+That paper does not propose any general way of adding backjumping to logic programs.
+The difference between backjumping and Prolog exception handling discussed here in Section \ref{sec.backjumping} is not noticed. \footnote{ Most likely this is because the authors have not faced the limitations pointed out here.
+Backjumping in their program is similar to that of (\ref{program.approach1asmall}) (Approach 1a for $n=2$), with ${\it throw(Id)}$ dropped (as there is no standard backtracking), and ${\it catch(B_2,Id,fail)}$ replaced by $B_2$ (as there is no backjumping from $B_2$ with the current $Id$). } We cannot agree with the claims ``backjumping is exception handling" and that ``{\tt catch} and {\tt throw} [provide] exactly what is required for programming backjumping'' \cite[the title, and p.\,142-143]{DBLP:journals/tplp/RobbinsKH21}.

+\paragraph{Conclusions.}

+The subject of this paper is adding backjumping to logic programs.
+Additionally, we briefly showed how to simulate backjumping by means of plain backtracking and the Prolog database.

-This report discussed the differences between backjumping and Prolog exception handling, and proposed two approaches to implement the former by the latter.
+We discussed the differences between backjumping and Prolog exception handling, and proposed two approaches to implement the former by the latter.
 This seems impossible in a general case.
 The first approach imposes certain restrictions on where backjumping can be started.
 The second one -- on the target of backjumping.
 The restrictions seem not severe.
 The first approach is applicable, among others, to binary programs with arbitrary backjumping.
-For the second approach, the presented example shows that the difference between the required intelligent backtracking and the implemented backjumping may be unimportant.
+For the second approach, the presented example shows that sometimes the difference between the required and the actual target may be unimportant.
+As every program can be transformed to a binary one \cite{DBLP:books/mk/minker88/Maher88,DBLP:conf/plilp/TarauB90}, the first approach is indirectly applicable to all cases.